slgotting/timetrack-slg/README.md

  :warning: | Make sure to change username to your username :---: | :---
  :warning: | Also your pip install might be at a location other than `/home/username/.local/bin/timetrack-slg`.
 To find location, run `whereis timetrack-slg`
  :information_source: | The -s switch is set to .9766 because this is the interval I found gives me close to or exactly 1 run per second.
-See [here](#calculate-your-run-interval) for information on how to calculate what value you should use.
+See ["Calculate your sleep time"](#calculate-your-run-interval) for information on how to calculate what value you should use.
  :information_source: | Get your DISPLAY variable with `env | grep DISPLAY`

-echo '[Unit]
+Run ```echo '[Unit]
 Description=Simple time logger
 After=multi-user.target